AnyChart/docs.anychart.com/Basic_Charts/Pie_Chart.md

 ### Exploded Slices

-By default, there is no spaces between the slices of a Pie chart, and when a user clicks a slice, it "explodes" moving away from the others and this state is considered to show that a slice is selected.
+By default, there is no spaces between the slices of a Pie chart, and when a user clicks on a slice, it "explodes" moving away from the others and this state is considered to show that a slice is selected.

 You can configure the range of explosion by using the {api:anychart.charts.Pie#explode}explode(){api} method (you can do both pixels and percents):